James W. "Catfish" Cole: Battle of Hayes Pond

 Cole is best known for his harassment of the Lumbee Natives of Robeson County, North Carolina and received brief national attention in 1958 for his role in the Battle of Hayes Pond when armed Lumbees attacked a Klan rally and routed the Klansmen.
 Cole considered the Lumbee to be a "mongrel" race, and in 1957 began a campaign of harassment against them, announcing "There's about 30,000 half-breeds in Robeson County and we are going to have a cross burning and scare them up."
 Cole gave several speeches inciting whites against the Lumbee and staged a cross burning in St. Pauls, North Carolina at the home of a Lumbee woman he claimed was having an affair with a white man.

 In the midst of Cole's campaign of terror against the Lumbee, Cole was warned by local law enforcement officials that his public speeches and demonstrations would provoke a reaction from the Lumbee.
 Undeterred, he called a Klan rally to be held on January 18, 1958, near the small town of Maxton where Cole predicted 5,000 Klansmen would remind the Lumbee of "their place".
 Realizing that the Lumbee would use this rally to muster together their own show of force, only 50 Klan members arrived to attend the rally.
 Cole and his fellow Klansmen were attacked by a heavily armed force of over 500 Lumbees.
 The battle turned to a rout as Cole and the Klansmen fled into the nearby swamps.

 Aftermath

 Whereas Cole's defeat in Monroe was met with indifference by the press, the Klan's failed confrontation with the Lumbees was highly publicized and led to Cole's arrest and conviction.
 Cole served a prison sentence (1959-1960) for inciting the riot after which he moved to Portsmouth, Virginia.
 There, Cole briefly worked illegally as an unlicensed private detective before returning to Kinston, North Carolina, in 1962, to operate a print shop.
 Cole began the Helping Hands C.B.
 Club in Greensboro and was also involved in the Committee for Better Government, a political action group with Ku Klux Klan overtones.
 In 1966, Cole attempted a takeover of the Klan organization.
 The move failed and Cole was banished.
 He later attempted to intimidate a black preacher with a cross-burning rally, but was arrested.

+Death

 He died on July 27, 1967, from injuries sustained in a car accident.